Humanitarian Disarmament in Colombia

 Norwegian People's Aid was involved in a historic pilot project, prior to the peace agreement between the Government and FARC, to clear Anti-Personnel Mines (APMs), Improvised Explosive Devices (IEDs) and Unexploded Ordnance (UXOs), and other Explosive Remnants of War (ERWs).
 NPA coordinated a team consisting of representatives of the Colombian Government and the FARC-EP.

-In addition, the Colombia program supports the Military Humanitarian Brigade with their mine detection dogs; supports the establishment of Humanicemos, FARCs demining organisation with staff and training.
-NPA has also undertaken the first of its kind collaboration with FARC on the recollection of information in NPAs areas of operation.
+In addition, the Colombia program supports the Military Humanitarian Brigade with their mine detection dogs as well as supports the establishment of Humanicemos, FARCs demining organisation with staff and training.
 Moreover, NPA provides direct support to the national mine action center (DAICMA) on Information Management and collaborates closely with the Norwegian Refugee Council in the field, with common surveys, so that the NRC can provide educational support in the areas which NPA has cleared and released back to the local community.

 NPA also supported Grenada in their compliance efforts towards Article 4 of the Convention on Cluster Munitions in 2012.